SangamSrivastav/ETH-PROOF/README.md

 Description:

-MyToken is a simple Ethereum-based token implemented as a smart contract using Solidity.
+MyToken is a simple token implemented in Solidity.
+This smart contract allows minting and burning of tokens, tracking the total supply, and maintaining individual balances for each address.
 It features two functions namely mint and burn to manage the total supply of the token.
 The token is named "ETHEREUM" with the abbreviation "ETH".